 Supporting cities’ transition to sustainable cooling for all

-Local governments looking to make their cities cooler, healthier, and more liveable are faced with a wide variety of options, so knowing how and where to start can be an overwhelming task.
+Local governments that are looking to create cooler, healthier and more liveable cities are faced with a wide variety of options, so knowing how and where to start can be an overwhelming task.
 Luckily, there is a lot of information and support available to help cities transition to sustainable cooling for all.

 The new Sustainable Cooling Handbook for Cities from the UN Environment Programme’s Cool Coalition, RMI, the Global Covenant of Mayors, Mission Innovation, and the Clean Cooling Collaborative, with support from WWF Cities, provides a framework for implementing sustainable cooling and extreme heat strategies at the city or district level for both developing and developed countries.
 In addition to recommending the development of a holistic, citywide cooling action plan, the guide showcases several interventions that can be implemented by city governments: